-Bali is known as the Land of the Gods.
+Bali is known as the island of the Gods.
 Hinduism is alive in everyday life and one encounters ceremonies and offers to the Gods at every turn.
 The countryside of mountains, terraced rice paddies and forests is covered with temples of every size.

 Famous for the white sandy beaches in the touristic south, the centre of Bali is dominated by volcanoes, led by the Mount Agung, the Great Mountain, and magnificent lakes in green valleys.